-If you’re confused about dental insurance as it pertains to the Affordable Health Care Act—also known as the ACA, ObamaCare, heathcare.gov, or the insurance Marketplace - you’ve come to the right place.
-DentalPlans.com is your one-stop resource for all things dental, from our savings plan offerings to providing the information that you need to make the best choices about your dental health.
+If you’re confused about dental insurance as it pertains to the Affordable Health Care Act—also known as the ACA, Obamacare, heathcare.gov, or the insurance Marketplace - you’ve come to the right place.
+DentalPlans.com is your one-stop resource for all things dental, from our savings plans that help you save money on dental care and other needs, to providing the information that you need to make the best choices about your and your family’s dental health.

 Traditional dental insurance plans help you fit the cost of expensive dental treatments into your budget.
 Most dental insurance plans cover 100% of the cost of preventive care such as cleanings, checkups and x-rays, 80% of basic treatments such as fillings, and 50% of more complex procedures such as root canals and crowns.
 Coverage begins after you have met your deductible – which is typically $50-$150 annually.

 When you purchase a dental insurance plan, you’ll likely choose between dental HMO or PPO plans.Dental PPO plans allow you to get care from any dentist or dental specialist – though you’ll save more on your care if you stay in-network.
 And while you’ll usually be able to see a dentist whenever you want with a PPO plan, as a new plan member you’re likely to have to wait for months before your plan provides coverage for more expensive treatments such as bridges and crowns.
 Dental HMO insurance plans require members to stay within network for treatment.
 All referrals to dental specialists must be provided by the primary dentist.
 While there is often no waiting period imposed before coverage kicks in, an HMO plan may limit the number of times that you can see a dentist annually.